estherjk/LediMote/README.md

 # LediMote

-Remote-controlled LEDs using Intel Edison and Node.js.
-An [iOS client](https://github.com/drejkim/LediMoteiOS) is also available.
+Remote-controlled LEDs using Intel Edison and Node.js. [iOS](https://github.com/drejkim/LediMoteiOS) and [Android](https://github.com/drejkim/LediMoteAndroid) clients are also available.

 The demo uses the JavaScript [MRAA](https://github.com/intel-iot-devkit/mraa) API to interface with Edison's IO.
 See [led-speech-edison](https://github.com/drejkim/led-speech-edison) for a Python example.
 The demo also uses [Socket.IO](http://socket.io) (WebSockets) to control the LEDs remotely.